-Do you think you have a cavity and need a dental filling?
+Do you have a cavity and need dental bonding or a filling?
 Look no further than Keys Dental Specialists.
 We strive to make your dental filling or tooth restoration as quick and painless as possible.
 We all know tooth decay and cavities can be painful but it can also lead to worse infections if not treated properly.
 The good news is that tooth decay is also the most preventable disease in the world today.

 At Keys Dental Specialists we use the latest technology to diagnose, treat and prevent tooth decay.
 We also strive to educate our patients on proper dental hygiene so that they can help themselves in preventing decay.
 We are a mercury-free dental practice, so working to replace any mercury containing fillings of our patients is important to us.

 What You Should Know About Dental Bonding and Fillings